arighosh05/aristotle-smart-contract-verification/README.md

 a separate line of work [extracts solidity's yul IR to lean 4](https://www.nethermind.io/blog/clear-prove-anything-about-your-solidity-smart-contracts) for interactive theorem proving. this gives full mathematical expressiveness but requires human experts to write every proof manually.

-aristotle's [VERINA benchmark results](https://harmonic.fun/news)—96.8% success on [189 code verification tasks](https://arxiv.org/abs/2505.23135) in lean—suggested a third path: automated proof generation with full expressiveness. the question was whether that capability extends from functional programs to state machine verification. i wanted to find out.
+aristotle's [VERINA benchmark results](https://harmonic.fun/news)—96.8% success on [189 code verification tasks](https://arxiv.org/abs/2505.23135) in lean—suggested a third path: automated proof generation with full expressiveness. the question was whether that capability extends from functional programs to state machine verification. that's precisely what i wanted to find out.

 ---